When a course reaches its authorized capacity, a student may request to be placed on a waitlist.

-- Any eligible student wishing to enroll in a course that has reached its authorized capacity may request to be added to that section’s waitlist.
-The student is not automatically added to a course waitlist unless the student makes this request.
-For enrollment through WebReg, the student will be prompted to be placed on a waitlist.
-If they are registering by paper, the Registrar’s Office staff will check the class and if the class is closed, the student will be notified and may be added to the waitlist by request.
+- Any eligible student wishing to enroll in a course that has reached authorized capacity may request to join that section’s waitlist.
+Students are added to course waitlists only by request.
+For enrollment through Sunbird Central, the student may request to join a waitlist when prompted.
+For paper registration, the Registrar’s Office staff will notify any student attempting to register for a closed class, at which point the student may request to join the waitlist.

-- A priority is given based on the criteria set up by program directors.
-In many cases waitlists are determined by class level and time of waitlisting.
+- Priority criteria is given by program directors.
+In many cases, waitlists are determined by class level and time of waitlisting.

-- It should never be assumed that a waitlisted course results in official registration.
-Students should work with their mentor/advisor to select alternate courses in case the waitlisted course remains full.
+- Never assume that a waitlisted course results in official registration.
+Students should work with their mentor/advisor to select alternatives in case the waitlisted course remains full.
 A student on a waitlist is not officially enrolled in that course and thus is not eligible to receive a grade in that course.

 - Once a spot on the waitlist opens, the first student will be notified via their @fpu email that they may register for the course.
 The student has 24 hours to respond, otherwise the open spot will roll to the next student.

-- Any student with a financial hold will not be allowed to enroll in a course from the waitlist.
+- Any student with a financial hold may not enroll in a course from the waitlist.

-- A student on a waitlist may attend the waitlisted course for two weeks, if seating is available and if the instructor gives permission, in the hope that a space will become available for that student to register.
+- A waitlisted student may attend the course for two weeks, if seating is available and the instructor has given permission, in the hope that space will become available for that student to register.

-- The decision to add a student to the course after the second week of the semester rests entirely with the course instructor.
-If the instructor decides to allow additional students to enroll in the course, it is highly recommended that she/he enroll students from the waitlist before considering other students who may not have been on the waitlist during the first two weeks of the course.
-The instructor may consider a range of factors, including availability of space in the classroom; other teaching obligations; the student’s capabilities and past performance; and the student’s learning/degree-completion goals.
+- The course instructor decides whether to add a student after the second week of the semester.
+If the instructor decides to allow additional students to enroll, it is highly recommended that she/he enroll students from the waitlist before considering other students.
+The instructor may consider a range of factors, including availability of space in the classroom, other teaching obligations, the student’s capabilities and past performance and the student’s learning/degree-completion goals.

 - After the last day for enrolling or adding a course, a student who is not officially enrolled in the course (based on the official class roster through the My Services tab on CampusCruiser) is not allowed to participate in the course and will not have a grade recorded on his or her transcript for that course.

-If students face extenuating circumstances (e.g. need the section to graduate that semester), they may talk to their advisor about requesting an exception to the course cap, giving the reason.
+Students may talk to their advisor about requesting an exception to the course cap, within reason.
 DC students should not contact instructors or program directors to ask for an exception.
 The university will attempt to accommodate extenuating needs, but does not promise to do so.